 Reclaimed water customers receive A+ quality treated effluent, the highest possible rating from the Arizona Department of Environmental Quality.
 Effluent, or reclaimed water, is wastewater that has been purified.
 Reclaimed water is suitable for use on landscapes and in manmade lake features, and decreases the demands on the potable (drinking water) system.
 Reclaimed water is sold at a lower rate per 1,000 gallons than potable water due to the lower treatment and delivery cost of this water supply.
-The proposed rates for reclaimed water better reflect the cost of service of this water supply, as well as the increasing value of this water supply.
+The new rates for reclaimed water better reflect the cost of service of this water supply, as well as the increasing value of this water supply.
 Reclaimed water that is not purchased by customers is recharged back into the ground by the Town.

 Businesses and other commercial establishments in Gilbert have a choice on trash hauling services.
 They can make the best decision for their facility by using Gilbert commercial refuse services or hiring a private company to perform this function.
 Costs to operate this utility can increase if landfill disposal fees rise, fuel costs fluctuate, or if trucks need replacements or repair.
-The proposed rate increases on the commercial hauling services Gilbert provides reflect the cost of service of providing this utility service.
+The new rate increases on the commercial hauling services Gilbert provides reflect the cost of service of providing this utility service.

 It is important to note that this utility service is not newly created by Gilbert, but has existed for some time in response to State and Federal environmental protection requirements.
 For stormwater and air quality pollution prevention, there are (unfunded) state and federal mandates Gilbert must comply with.
 If we are not in compliance, we can be fined at a rate of $70,000 per violation per day.
 To remain in compliance, we must implement measures such as street sweeping, monitoring stormwater outfalls, enforcing drywell and retention basin operation and maintenance, and monitoring air quality activities of generators and at construction sites to ensure we comply with State and Federal laws and protect our environment.

-To fund compliance, a fee of $4.28 is proposed.
+To fund compliance, a fee of $4.28 is being added.
 In the past, this program was funded out of the environmental services (refuse and recycling) utility.
-However, to be transparent about the cost of this service, a separate fee is proposed.
+However, to be transparent about the cost of this service, a separate fee is being incorporated.
 Many other cities have a similar fee as well, although what programs are funded by the fee differs greatly as does the fee amount.
 Transparency and properly funding this utility service ensures that the beneficiaries (residents and businesses of Gilbert) pay into the costs to maintain a healthy environment.
 Creating a separate, more transparent fee also allows the rates to decrease in the residential environmental services fund where compliance services are currently being housed.